Masked gunman killed in shootout at Dallas courthouse

 Officials are still trying to determine a motive, but said there was nothing to indicate the presence of any other shooters or threats to the city, DeSarno said.

-The Dallas Morning News reported that one of its photographers, Tom Fox, was outside the building and witnessed the shooter open fire.
-Fox said the masked man was running but stopped to pick up a loaded magazine he dropped on the sidewalk.
-He then began shooting at the courthouse.
+The Dallas Morning News reported that one of its photographers, Tom Fox, was outside the building and witnessed the shooter opening fire.
+Fox said the masked man parked at a street corner, then ran and began shooting at the courthouse.

 An image of the shooter captured by Fox showed the man wearing a balaclava and a heavy vest and carrying a rifle.
 Magazines holding 30 rounds each could be seen on his belt.